-When roaches invade your home, you might feel like you and the creeping insects are stuck forever.
-Bugs are crawling insects you mostly find wandering about on the wall of the house.
+When roaches invade your home, you might feel like you and these creeping insects are stuck forever.

 Do Roaches Sleep?

-There can be many questions that come to our mind like do roaches sleep on their backs or do they sleep during the day?
+There can be many questions that cross our mind like do roaches sleep on their backs or do they sleep during the day?

 Understanding the Circadian Rhythm